actris-cloudnet/cloudnetpy/docs/html/_sources/api.rst.txt

 cloud remote sensing measurements into Cloudnet products, without needing to worry about implementation details too much.

-These APIs enable users to set up an operational processing system that doesn't require major modifications if the underlaying methods and their implementations change from one software version to another.
+High level APIs enable users to set up an operational processing system that doesn't require major modifications if the underlaying methods and their implementations change from one software version to another.